-Burke provides mental health first aid to provide East Texans with skills so that they may help someone who may be in crisis or showing the signs of mental illness.
+Burke offers mental health first aid to provide East Texans with skills so that they may help someone who may be in crisis or showing the signs of mental illness.

-Participants are trained how to identify, understand and respond to signs of mental illness and substance use.
+Participants are trained on how to identify, understand, and respond to signs of mental illness and substance use.

 Why is it Important?